kineticdial/kineticdial.github.com/ruby_freeze_your_constants.md

 In other words, after `example 2` gets executed, `ACTIONABLE_STATES` becomes `[:authenticated, :to_settle, :settled, :declined]` until you reboot the server.

-If you have multiple Ruby boxes running behind an Load Balancer (as we did), this can further obfuscate the problem.
+If you have multiple Ruby boxes running behind a Load Balancer (as we did), this can further obfuscate the problem.
 Because `example 2` might only have been run on certain boxes, you might get cases where one request will not exhibit the bug while another identical one will.